madschristensen99/sharknadoCash/README.md

 ### ⚙️ How the Verification System Works

-1. **Swap Initiation**: Alice locks her sXMR in the MoneroSwap contract, which automatically generates a unique Monero address for Bob to send XMR to.
+1. **Swap Initiation**: Alice locks her sXMR in the MoneroSwap contract, which and designates a unique Monero address for Bob to send XMR to.

 2. **Monero Payment**: Bob sends XMR to the specified Monero address.
 When sending the transaction, Bob receives:
    - **Transaction Hash**: The unique identifier of the transaction on the Monero blockchain